sywangyi/kernel-builder/docs/nix.md

 builds are reproducible.

-Since the kernel builder depends on many packages (e.g. every supported PyTorch version), it is recommended to [enable the kernel-builder cache](https://app.cachix.org/cache/kernel-builder) to avoid expensive rebuilds.
+Since the kernel builder depends on many packages (e.g. every supported PyTorch version), it is recommended to [enable the huggingface cache](https://app.cachix.org/cache/huggingface) to avoid expensive rebuilds.

 The kernel builder also provides Nix development shells with all Torch